IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/overview.md

 ### Validation

-In addition, the {ProductName} Combo component supports most of the `Input` properties, such as `required`, `disabled`, `autofocus`, `invalid`, etc. The component also exposes two methods bound to its validation:
+In addition, the {ProductName} Combo component supports most of the `Input` properties, such as `Required`, `Disabled`, `Autofocus`, `Invalid`, etc. The component also exposes two methods bound to its validation:

 - checkValidity() - checks for validity and focuses the component if it doesn't satisfy the validation constraints.
 - reportValidity() - checks for validity and returns true if the component satisfies the validation constraints.